The official blog of the Lung Institute.

 4. Understand All Your Treatment Options and Choose What Works for You

 Upon receiving a COPD diagnosis, understanding one’s treatment options are often the first things to be explained.
 Depending on the stage of your disease, recommendations for treatment will typically take the form of helpful medications, inhalers, and in some cases oxygen therapy treatments (supplemental oxygen tanks).
 In extreme cases—for instance stage 4 COPD—a lung transplant may be suggested; however, a lung transplant is by its very nature an incredibly invasive procedure.
-Alternative options exist in the form of stem cell therapy, and can provide a safer and more natural alternative to traditional treatment options.
+Alternative options exist in the form of cellular therapy, and can provide a safer and more natural alternative to traditional treatment options.

 3. Take Care of Your Body